OpsPilot AI vs The Competition | AI SRE Platform Comparison 2026

 OpsPilot +3.09 · 73.69 vs 70.60

 The closest race in the series.
-New Relic is a genuinely strong platform with 1,856 G2 reviews — comprehensive full-stack observability including mobile monitoring, synthetic checks, and browser RUM that OpsPilot AI doesn't match for breadth.
-But breadth comes at a cost: New Relic's consumption-based pricing (data ingest plus user seats) runs $140K–$180K annually, several times more than OpsPilot AI's $20K–$28K.
-For teams whose primary need is application performance intelligence rather than full-stack observability, OpsPilot AI delivers more focused depth — including specialised ColdFusion, Java, and Lucee monitoring — at a fraction of the price, with unlimited users included.
-OpsPilot AI leads on support (+1.4), setup (+0.8), and doing business (+0.6).
+New Relic is a genuinely strong platform with 1,856 G2 reviews — comprehensive full-stack observability including mobile monitoring, synthetic checks, and browser RUM.
+For teams whose primary need is AI SRE and application observability intelligence rather than full-stack breadth, OpsPilot delivers more focused depth with agentic operations and AI incident investigation built in.
+OpsPilot leads on support (+1.4), setup (+0.8), and doing business (+0.6).

 Splunk